-Psychoanalyst Jacques Lacan (1901 – 1981) talked of the mirror stage as a stage in infants forming subjectivity.
-This chimes with what’s happening to Nina – an adult who has yet to achieve her own personhood.
+Psychoanalyst Jacques Lacan (1901 – 1981) talked of the mirror stage as a process through which infants gain subjectivity.
+This chimes with what’s happening to Nina as an adult who has yet to achieve her own personhood.

 The terror of ageing

 The flip-side of the drive for perfection and adulthood is its cruel brevity.
-This hits particularly hard on female creative careers, which peter out and vanish from public view after middle age.
+This hits particularly hard on female creative careers that peter out and vanish from public view after middle age.

 - Beth (Winona Ryder) brings Thomas’s work to life, but he replaces her with a younger model.